Wilmot G. Whitfield

 Wilmot Gladstone Whitfield (March 21, 1882 – September 24, 1931) was a Methodist minister who served in Alaska and Washington state during the late 19th and early 20th centuries.

 Early life and education

 Whitfield was born in 1882, the son of Isabelle Glass and Rev. Wilmot Carroll Whitfield, president and chancellor of the University of the Northwest in Sioux City, Iowa.
 Whitfield grew up in Iowa and South Dakota, and was the second of four children.

 Whitfield attended Northwestern University for his Doctorate of Divinity, and graduated in 1890.

 Career

-Whitfield was a member of the Puget Sound Conference and was for a few years early in his career, the superintendent of the Alaska Mission and was a pastor in Skagway, Alaska before moving to Washington State.
+Whitfield was a member of the Puget Sound Conference and was for a few years early in his career, the superintendent of the Alaska Mission and a pastor in Skagway, Alaska before moving to Washington State.

 During his time as the Presiding Elder of the Seattle district of the Methodist church, Whitfield helped to incorporate the Washington Children's Home Society in January 1897.
 The organization aimed to provide homes for homeless families and children.